-One doubt many students have when considering a clinical experience with AMOpportunities is whether or not they are experienced enough to be eligible for a certain medical specialty.
+One doubt many students have when considering a clinical experience with AMOpportunities is whether or not they are experienced enough to be eligible for a particular medical specialty.
 Yasmine, a medical student from Egypt, had this concern.
-During her Cardiology rotation in New York this past August she realized that gaining base level knowledge in an AMO clinical experience is possible.
+During her Cardiology rotation in New York this past August, she realized that gaining base-level knowledge in an AMO clinical experience is possible.
 Continue reading her story below to find out how her supervising physicians helped her to become acquainted with a new medical specialty.

 No Experience Necessary

 Some would argue that spending a month away from home sucks, for me it was quite the opposite.
-My experience was amazing.
-I treasured and loved each moment.
+My experience was terrific, I treasured and loved each moment.

-I had just started my first clinical experience in my home country so I was pretty skeptical when I applied for one with AMO.
+I had just started my first clinical experience in my home country, so I was pretty skeptical when I applied for one with AMO.
 I thought I wouldn’t be prepared but, from the start, the physicians I worked with made sure this wasn’t the case.
-They taught me everything from basic physiology and pharmacology to how to read ECG’s and conduct stress tests.
+They taught me everything from basic physiology and pharmacology to how to read ECGs and conduct stress tests.
 I also learned about rare cardiology cases and manifestations.
 The physicians gave me some pop quizzes for fun.
-Although this got my heart racing, I knew I would never forgot the answers after.
+Although this got my heart racing, I knew I would never forget the answers after.

-Thank you AMOpportunities for providing this experience.
-Also, thanks to the AMO coaches for their amazing support at every step!
+Thank you, AMOpportunities, for providing this experience.
+Also, thanks to the AMO coaches for their fantastic support at every step!